libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Manage agents

-To add an agent to your OSSEC server run the command shown in the code segments below and follow the instructions.
+To add an agent to your OSSEC server, run the command shown in the code segments below and follow the instructions.

 :::: code-group
 ::: code-group-item Ubuntu